sql-js/sql.js/README.md

 ## Flavors/versions Targets/Downloads

 This library includes both WebAssembly and asm.js versions of Sqlite.
-(WebAssembly is the newer, preferred way to compile to Javascript, and has superceded asm.js.
+(WebAssembly is the newer, preferred way to compile to JavaScript, and has superceded asm.js.
 It produces smaller, faster code.)
 Asm.js versions are included for compatibility.

 ## Upgrading from 0.x to 1.x